 Note that in general, a flux formulation is used in associated with a restoring term to observed SST and/or SSS.
-See §7.9.3 for its specification.
+See $\S7.10.3$ for its specification.

-7.5 Bulk formulation (sbcblk_core.F90 or sbcblk_clio.F90 module)
+7.5 Bulk formulation (sbcblk_core.F90 sbcblk_clio.F90 sbcblk_mfs.F90 modules)

 In the bulk formulation, the surface boundary condition fields are computed using bulk formulae and atmospheric fields and ocean (and ice) variables.